-THE size of Charlemont is about 10.5 square kilometres with the population recorded at 1,798 in 2011.
-By the 2016 Census, the population was 364, showing a population decline of 80 per cent in the area during that time (this anomaly is due to boundary changes as part of the Armstrong Creek growth corridor implementation).
+The size of Charlemont is approximately 10.5 square kilometres.
+The population of Charlemont was recorded at 1,798 in 2011 and by the 2016 Census the population was 347, showing a decline of 80.7 per cent in the area during that time.
+(This anomaly in population data is due to boundary changes as part of the Armstrong Creek growth corridor implementation).

-Like the neighbouring emerging suburbs of Armstrong Creek and Mount Duneed, Charlemont has rapidly changed from a pastoral and rural living area to more intensive urban living area housing more than 1,000 residents with its southern border at Boundary Road.
+Like the neighbouring emerging suburbs of Armstrong Creek and Mount Duneed, Charlemont has rapidly changed from a rural lifestyle area to a more intensive urban living area housing more than 1,200 residents with its southern border at Boundary Road.

-CoreLogic data indicates that the predominant age group in Charlemont is 42-52 years with households in Charlemont being primarily couples with children and are likely to be repaying $1,400-$1,799 per month on mortgage repayments.
-In general, people in Charlemont work in a trades occupation.
+CoreLogic data indicates that the predominant age group in Charlemont is 50-59 years, with households in Charlemont being primarily couples with children and are likely to be repaying $1,400 – $1,799 per month on mortgage repayments, and in general, people in Charlemont work in a trades occupation.

 In 2011, 72.5 per cent of the homes in Charlemont were owner-occupied compared with 75.8 per cent in 2016.

 “Charlemont is definitely starting to form its own identity as one of the sought-after suburbs in the Armstrong Creek Growth area.